hachuu/Speaking-English/FreeTalking/unit_30_Habits.md

 - A. It seems like the expression of this question, knowing my good and bad habits is "know myself".
 My one of good habits is diligence.
 I hate that don't keeping the promise and late for our promise by appearing in the place what we have to meet.
 My one of bad habits is dispassionate.
 This is the baddest habit to get rid of  what I have to.

+- Q. What bad habits bother you the most?

+- A. I indulge in my thoughts before falling asleep. (overthinking)